Official Guide to ABA-Approved Law Schools

 What can I do if a school does not admit me because of my grades or my LSAT score?

 Standards 501-503 address minimum requirements for admission.
 Law schools set their own admission standards, which may exceed the requirements of the Standards.
 The Council does not review law school admission decisions.
 Students should work directly with the law school to resolve admissions matters.

-The numbers and percentages of students who leave a law school before graduation can be found in the JD Attrition category on each school chart in the Official Guide to ABA-Approved Law Schools.
+The numbers and percentages of students who leave a law school before graduation can be found in the JD Attrition category on each law school Standard 509 Information chart in the Official Guide to ABA-Approved Law Schools.

 Rules 42-48 of the ABA Rules of Procedure for Approval of Law Schools governs the filing of complaints against law schools.
 The Section's Council will not intervene with an approved law school on behalf of an individual with a complaint against or concern regarding action taken by a law school that adversely affects that individual.
 For more information on the complaint process, visit the Section's page on Complaints Alleging Non-Compliance with the Standards.